Boundedness estimates for nonlinear nonlocal kinetic Kolmogorov-Fokker-Planck equations: Introduction

-As prototype for equation~\eqref{pbm}, even though in this scenario the difficulty arising when dealing with measurable coefficients vanishes, one can consider the simpler case when~$\K$ does coincide with the classical Gagliardo kernel~$ \K \equiv \snr{v-w}^{-n-sp}$.
-In this setting, equation~\eqref{pbm} reduces to
+As a prototype for Equation~\eqref{pbm}, even though in this scenario the difficulties arising when dealing with a nonlinear operator vanish, one can consider~$\Phi$ to be the identity.
+Then, the diffusion in velocity coincides with the classical fractional Laplacian and in this setting Equation~\eqref{pbm} does reduce to